ISBN: 3062-0120, e-ISBN: 3062-0902

 1. AI Use Policy for Authors

-- AI tools may only be used to improve the language and readability of the manuscript.
+• AI tools may be used to improve the language and readability of the manuscript.

-- Any use of AI must be clearly disclosed within the manuscript, and the name, version, and purpose of the tool must be indicated in the references.
+• Use of AI must be clearly disclosed within the manuscript, and the name, version, and purpose of the tool must be indicated in the acknowledgements, footnotes, etc.

-- Figures, visuals, or graphical abstracts generated with AI are only acceptable if they are an explicit part of the research methodology and properly documented in the methods section.
+• Figures, visuals, or graphical abstracts generated with AI are acceptable if they are properly documented in the methods section.

 2. AI Use Policy for Reviewers